mckayc/task-donegeon/README.md

 ## ✨ Features

--   **Bulk Content Management:** Admins can now select multiple items on the `Manage Quests`, `Manage Items`, and `Manage Markets` pages to perform bulk actions like deleting, activating/deactivating, or changing sale status.
--   **Profile Picture Uploads:** Users can now upload a custom profile picture or select an image from their collection of purchased assets, replacing the old URL-based system.
--   **Market Controls:** Admins can now set markets to "Open" or "Closed" status, controlling their visibility in the Marketplace.
--   **UI/UX Enhancements:** The current day is now highlighted in the calendar's week view, and the main page titles (H1) have been resized for better visual balance.
+-   **Bug Fixes & Stability:** Resolved a critical bug where unsaved changes in the Theme Editor and Appearance page would be lost during background data syncs, ensuring a smoother customization experience.
 -   **Theme Editor Overhaul:** The Theme Editor has been completely revamped with a live dashboard preview, allowing users to see their changes instantly.
 It now includes over 30 new fonts and precise sliders for font size control.
 -   **Data Synchronization:** Automatic data syncing keeps your application state consistent across all your devices.
+-   **Collapsible Sidebar:** A new collapsible sidebar allows for a more compact and focused view.
--   **AI-Powered Content Generation:** The AI Studio, powered by Google Gemini, can generate ideas for quests, items, markets, trophies, and themes.
+-   **AI-Powered Content Generation:** The AI Studio, powered by Google Gemini, can generate ideas for quests (duties vs. ventures), items (including icons), markets, trophies, and even entire visual themes.
+-   **Revamped Asset Management:** A new upload system recognizes folder structures for automatic categorization of assets.
 -   **Gamified Task Management:** Create recurring "Duties" and one-time "Ventures" with customizable rewards, deadlines, and penalties.
+-   **Dynamic Calendar:** Interactive Month, Week, and Day views intelligently display all your tasks.
+-   **Character Progression & Virtual Economy:** Earn XP to gain Ranks and multiple currencies to spend in a customizable Marketplace.
 -   **Avatar Customization:** Unlock and equip different cosmetic items, now correctly reflected in the header and throughout the app.
+-   **Guild System:** Create groups for collaborative tasks with their own separate economy and quests.
+-   **Trophy & Theming Systems:** Unlockable trophies for milestones and various visual themes to change the app's look and feel.
+-   **Robust Admin Controls & Data Persistence:** A "Donegeon Master" role with full control over the game, with all data saved to a server.
 -   **Full Backup, Restore, and Sharing:** Admins can download a complete backup, restore it, or create smaller "Blueprints" to share content with others.

 ## 🗺️ Roadmap